About this guide

 Minimise kitchen waste

-Minimise food waste by planning your weekly meals and checking in the fridge and pantry before going to the shops.
-If you live in a share house, think about shopping collectively or getting a box of locally-produced fruit and veggies delivered each week.
+If you live in a share house, you could shopping collectively.
+Or you could get a box of locally-produced fruit and veggies delivered each week.
 It's generally cheaper to buy in bulk, and you'll reduce your household's food miles.

 Create a feast from leftovers